dfex/dfex.github.io/_posts/2018-02-18-you-dont-know-junos.md

 Junos implements quite a few UNIX commands in the shell that are exceptionally useful when parsing log or configuration files.

-For example: if you’re browsing through a configuration file and want to quickly move to a specific section of it, you can use / to perform a forward regex search eg: type show configuration and then /interfaces.
+For example: if you’re browsing through a configuration file and want to quickly move to a specific section of it, you can use `/` to perform a forward regex search eg: type show configuration and then `/interfaces`.

-In the same manner, you can search backwards for a section you wish to return to using ? to perform a reverse regex match eg: ?system will take you back to the system stanza (or to the first match of the string “system”).
+In the same manner, you can search backwards for a section you wish to return to using `?` to perform a reverse regex match eg: `?system` will take you back to the system stanza (or to the first match of the string “system”).

 When it comes to logging, we all know how frustrating it is having to troubleshoot issues sifting through on-box syslog files that are filled with hundreds of unrelated event messages.